oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

 #### Configure the operator for the domain namespace

-1. Configure the Oracle WebLogic Server Kubernetes Operator to manage the domain in the domain namespace by running the following command:
+1. Configure the WebLogic Kubernetes Operator to manage the domain in the domain namespace by running the following command:

     ```bash
 	$ cd <work directory>/weblogic-kubernetes-operator